rohitjose/django-lti-auth/README.rst

         .. code-block:: python

-         # this is main url for the project
+         # this is main urls.py for the project
          from django.conf.urls import url, include

          urlpatterns += [